biogabriel7/ScaleSC/README.md

 set_genes_filter(filter, update=True)
 ```

-Update genes filter and applied on data chunks if `update` set to True, otherwise, update filter only.
+Update genes filter and apply on data chunks if `update` set to True, otherwise, update filter only.

 **Note:**

-> Genes filter can be set sequentially, a new filter should be always compatible with the previous filtered data.
+> Genes filter can be set sequentially; a new filter should always be compatible with the previously filtered data.

 ---